FriendSoftwareLabs/presence/README.md

 until it is canceled through the interface or the room empties and is removed from server memory.

 ### Immediate response

 Persistent connections are used to ensure all events are promptly delivered.
 Both vanilla TCP and websockets are used, depending on client needs.
 For mobile users, these connections are seamlessly reestablished when switcing networks, ie wifi -> mobile data.

-### Peer to peer connections

-webRTC is used for Live connections.
-It needs to know the IPs of the peers trying to connect ( among other things ).
-The internet being full of firewalls and other dark things, this would be quite hit-and-miss.
-This is where STUN/TURN is useful.
-First STUN servers are used as a 3rd party to discover your 'public' IP.
-If this fails, the connection can no longer be directly peer to peer, but falls back on a TURN server to relay the stream.
-This TURN relay can also be used as a service to hide each users IP from each other.

 ### Limitations